Guyank92/Test1/README.md

 A zip method

 We also working in a virtual enviroment.
 You can check it out in the requirements file.
+To start, run the app as py app.py
+That will run the main function that checking all the tests.

 ENJOY!!